sahara-Abdi/Mongo_project/README.md

 # Mongo_project
-n a distributed No-SQL database system.
+This project focuses on utilizing MongoDB's aggregation pipeline for data processing in a distributed No-SQL database system.
 It involves running MongoDB in a Docker container, implementing Python functions with Pymongo to perform operations like grouping and matching, and submitting the code along with result documentation.
+The objective is to gain hands-on experience with data manipulation in MongoDB